Canal in Bruges, Belgium

 • for short-term studies or training

-If you’re travelling to Belgium and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
+If you’re travelling to other Schengen countries as well, make sure your whole visit is within the 90-day visa-free limit.
 Visits to Schengen countries in the 180 days before you travel count towards your 90 days.

 Customs rules